<< More From Moss Building & Design

 Plan Ahead.
 An essential step in redesigning any kitchen is to plan ahead.
 This is especially important for a smaller kitchen because there is little room to spare.
 A small kitchen layout should prioritize food prep over entertaining.
 A well-designed floor plan will optimize every inch available in the cabinets, on the counter, and along the walls.

-Ideally, the length of a “work zone” in a kitchen is a maximum of eight feet, with three feet between opposing countertops.
+Ideally, the length of a “work zone” in a kitchen is a maximum of 8-feet, with 3-feet between opposing countertops.
 This is why the work triangle works so well in smaller kitchens, including both the galley kitchen and U-shape layout.
 If a peninsula or stationary island is not in the plan, don’t desert the island concept.
 Instead, make the additional workspace movable with a rolling cart or butcher block.

 Here are some additional tips: